DPR offers 2,000 litres of petrol free to motorists in Kaduna

 Chiroma stressed that the measure was part of efforts to end the worsening fuel crises in the country.

-The post DPR offers 2,000 litres of petrol free to motorists in Kaduna appeared first on The Nation Nigeria.
+The post DPR offers 2,000 litres of petrol free to motorists in Kaduna appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share